trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _In this specimen, the heart and vessels of a horseshoe crab have been isolated.
 This animal came from the (Berlin?)
 Aquarium and was probably part of the Zoological Teaching Collection to begin with.
 It is now stored at the Museum of Natural History Berlin.
 (MfN, ZMB 32114.
-Photo: Carola Radke/MfN.
+Image: Carola Radke/MfN.
 All rights reserved.)_

 </figcaption>